Home > Careers > What Is a Certified Public Accountant (CPA)?

 How Much Does a CPA Make?

-“You can start making as little as $50,000, but if you are a good people person and have good management skills, you can usually make upwards of $150,000 to $250,000,” he says.
+“You can start making as little as $50,000, but if you are a good people person and have good management skills, you can usually make upwards of $150,000 to $250,000,” says Sleep.
 “For those wanting to be their own boss or be a partner at a good firm, you can make much more than that.”

 Beyond the pay, Yoder believes becoming a CPA is “the absolute best way” to launch a career in business.